 • Genetically modifying crops to increase quantity letting go of quality and nutrition since it can be “value added” cheaply and artificially later.

-So are there any lessons learnt?
+So are there any lessons learned?
 Yes, it’s changing slowly but steadily.
 Natural and Organic food sales soared by 72% since 2008.
 (USDA, 2015.)
-Organic food chain whole Foods has a market cap of $9.85B (NYSE, 2016), Organic and fresh produce user restaurant chain chipotle has market cap of $13.75B (NYSE, 2016).
-Higher priced but organic and natural diverse food produce is making head ways in the USA.
+Organic food chain whole Foods has a market cap of $9.85B (NYSE, 2016), Organic and fresh produce user restaurant chain chipotle has the market cap of $13.75B (NYSE, 2016).
+Higher priced but organic and natural diverse food produce is making headways in the USA.

-So there have been a tide reversal and its happening very fast, with research community, food professionals, general public, and millennial leading the efforts for a healthier and holistic future for their children.
+So there has been a tide reversal and it's happening very fast, with the research community, food professionals, the general public, and millennial leading the efforts for a healthier and holistic future for their children.